 The amount of stamp duty you pay is also different depending on whether you are buying personally or as a company, at a higher rate for the company, unless you can show that the property will be let out commercially.
 In that case, the rates you pay as a business will be the same as those you pay as a personal owner.

 You will also pay tax on any lump sums that you take out of the company, again at a higher rate if the sum pushes you into a higher tax bracket.

-Unfortunately, the costs of switching your privately-owned property into a company are prohibitive, thanks in the main to stamp duty costs, so when you are making your first purchase ask if it could end up being the first of many, or at least more than one.
-If so, then it would be very wise to create a property company.
+Unfortunately, the costs of switching your privately-owned property into a company are prohibitive, thanks in the main to stamp duty costs, so when you are making your first purchase ask yourself if it could end up being the first of many, or at least more than one?
+If so, then it would be very wise to establish a property company.

 Another advantage of acquiring properties as a company is that you can choose to add shareholders – your children, for example.
-This means that you can pay dividends, which would be taxed, but also the value of the shares would increase as the value of the property increases.
+This means that you can pay dividends, which would be taxed, but also the value of the shares would increase should the value of the property increase.